 If there is one thing that Niagara Falls is known for, it’s water.
-And where there is water, there are usually fish — and Lake Ontario and the Niagara River is no exception.
-Most travelers come here to see the spectacular water, but if you’re an angler, you shouldn’t miss the many phenomenal fishing opportunities the area has to offer.
+And where there is water, there are usually fish — and Lake Ontario and the Niagara River are no exceptions.
+Most travelers come here to see the spectacular waterfalls, but if you’re an angler, you shouldn’t miss the many phenomenal fishing opportunities the area has to offer as well.

 Even though avid anglers will argue that there is no such thing as a bad day of fishing, the easiest way to have a successful day of fishing in Niagara Falls is to hire an experienced guide to help you find the best fishing spots.
 In addition to getting to those “secret” locations where you’re more likely to finally land that trophy fish, a guide will offer more insights into the local area, sharing history, legends and information about where you are and what you’re seeing.

 Most guide services will also outfit you with everything you need for a successful day out on the water, from rods and reels to bait, life jackets and licenses.
 Instead of packing all of your gear and searching for the perfect spot to drop a line, all you need to do is show up and your guide will do all the work to ensure you have a great day or afternoon on the water.
 Check with the Niagara River Anglers Association for guide recommendations, or ask the concierge at your hotel to recommend a fishing charter.